-- \Box During the timber sale planning process - \Box During the agency review conducted for the Best Interest Finding for this sale - \Box During the drafting of this Forest Land Use Plan
+- ☐ During the timber sale planning process - ☑ During the agency review conducted for the Best Interest Finding for this sale

-Non-classified surface waters are subject to applicable BMPs in 11 AAC 95.

-Notes: Shaw Creek is the nearest catalogued anadromous stream, and is approximately 3.5 miles south of the proposed sale area.

-G. Wildlife Habitat

-- ⊠ Wildlife species and allowances for their important habitats were addressed in writing by the Department of Fish & Game during the Best Interest Finding review. - ⊠ Wildlife species and allowances for their important habitats were addressed in writing by the Department of Fish & Game during the drafting of this Forest Land Use Plan.

-Silvicultural practices to be applied to minimize impacts to wildlife habitat or wildlife management:

-- Timber retention concentrations of timber surrounding harvest units, or interspersed within harvest units to provide cover. - Snag Retention- snags or isolated trees left for cavity nesting species. - □ Large Woody Debris concentrations of downed timber or logging debris interspersed within harvest units to provide cover left on site. - \Box Other actions
+□ During the drafting of this Forest Land Use Plan □ Stream Crossings (Title 16) Permits are needed per ADF&G Division of Habitat Surface waters listed above were reviewed by the Department of Environmental Conservation: ☐ During the timber sale planning process ☐ During the agency review conducted for the Best Interest Finding for this sale ☐ During the drafting of this Forest Land Use Plan Non-classified surface waters are subject to applicable BMPs in 11 AAC 95.
+Notes: No flowing water observed within sale boundary, but some standing water in pools.
+Channel 1-2 feet wide.
+G. Wildlife Habitat ☑ Wildlife species and allowances for their important habitats were addressed in writing by the Department of Fish & Game during the Best Interest Finding review. ☐ Wildlife species and allowances for their important habitats were addressed in writing by the Department of Fish & Game during the drafting of this Forest Land Use Plan.
+Silvicultural practices to be applied to minimize impacts to wildlife habitat or wildlife management: ☑ Timber retention - concentrations of timber surrounding harvest units, or interspersed within harvest units to provide cover. ☑ Snag Retention- snags or isolated trees left for cavity nesting species. ☐ Large Woody Debris - concentrations of downed timber or logging debris interspersed within harvest units to provide cover left on site. ☐ Other actions Notes: H. Cultural and Historical Resource Protection ☑ This project was reviewed by the State Historic and Preservation Office (SHPO). ☑ No artifacts have been reported within the project area(s). ☑ Known or likely sites have been identified and a mitigation plan is in place.

-Notes: Birch snags - as well as unharvested large white spruce and aspen - will be retained to provide late-successional wildlife habitat for hole-nesting birds, woodpeckers, small mammals, and other species requiring perching habitat.
-Buffers of unharvested forest (generally 100' or more) will be retained between these sales as well as with regard to previous harvest units.

-H. Cultural and Historical Resource Protection

-- This project was reviewed by the State Historic and Preservation Office (SHPO). - \Box No artifacts have been reported within the project area(s). - □ Known or likely sites have been identified and a mitigation plan is in place.
 (Describe the mitigation actions.)

-I. Other Resources Affected by Timber Harvest and Management

-□ There are other resources and areas of concern besides surface water, fish habitat, and wildlife habitat that may be affected.
+I. Other Resources Affected by Timber Harvest and Management ☐ There are other resources and areas of concern besides surface water, fish habitat, and wildlife habitat that may be affected.
 Mitigations actions were addressed in the Best Interest Finding.

+Forest Land Use Plan for Left Fork Creek / NC-1221-F, NC-1605-F, & NC-1639-F

-Table 5.
+Table 4.
 Other Affected Resources / Areas of Concern